HydroModPy/HydroModPy/docs/readthedocs/source/user_guide/workflows/calibration.rst

    :alt: Calibration posterior distribution for a distribution-valued method
    :width: 100%

-   When a method returns a distribution rather than a single best point, the full posterior or ensemble must stay visible.
-This is the figure that shows the complete distribution, not only the best-fit sample.
+   ``da_mh_gp`` is currently the built-in method whose result is a parameter distribution.
+Its posterior figure shows the complete retained sample, not only the posterior mode or the best-fit candidate.

 Minimal Shape
 -------------